Types of Crude Oil: Heavy vs Light, Sweet vs Sour, and TAN count

 Companies use a test called an assay to get a full chemical breakdown of what is in a barrel of oil.
 The ideal oil is light and sweet with a low TAN count, while the harder to process oil is heavy and sour with a high TAN count.

-There are over one hundred different crude oils traded on the market today.
+There are well over 100 different crude oils traded on the market today.

 The three most well known regional benchmark oils are WTI, Brent, and OPEC.

 • OPEC stands for “Organization of Petroleum Exporting Countries.”
-It is a collective group of seven different crude oils from Algeria, Saudi Arabia, Nigeria, Dubai, Indonesia, Venezuela, and the Mexican Isthmus.
-The oil from these regions is typically on the heavier and sour end of the spectrum.
+It is a collective group of crude oils from several countries including Saudi Arabia, Iraq, Kuwait, Iran, Libya, Nigeria, Republic of the Congo, Equatorial Guinea, Gabon, and Venezuela.

 While logistics also play a role, typically the lighter and sweeter an oil is, the more expensive it’s going to be.